 A practice-oriented learning system that breaks the traditional textbook mold.

-To help the student focus on the most important concepts–and effectively practice application of those concepts–Essential Foundations of Economics is structured around a Checklist/Checkpoint system.
+To help the student focus on the most important concepts–and effectively practice application of those concepts–Foundations of Macroeconomics is structured around a Checklist/Checkpoint system.
 The result is a patient, confidence-building textbook that prepares the student to use economics in their everyday life, regardless of what their future career will be.

 Chapter 1.
 Getting Started